GEPD-Production/GEPD_Production_Master/README.md

 ## Instructions

+Clone this repository and save locally to your computer.

 1. Download the raw data files from your GEPD Survey Solutions Server and place them in the `01_GEPD_raw_data` folder.

 2. Open the `02_programs` folder and run the `01_GEPD_data_cleaning.do` script.
 This will clean the raw data files and save the cleaned data files in the `03_GEPD_anonymized_data` folder.